Toshiki Abe: Professional career

-2016-2018
+Chunichi Dragons

 On 11 August, Abe made his first team debut as a pinch-runner against the Tokyo Yakult Swallows in a 2-8 loss.
 He then hit his first home run and RBI on 14 September against the Yomiuri Giants at Nagoya Dome.
 From his debut, Abe stayed with the first team until the end of the season making 24 appearances with a .170 batting average filing in at short-stop, third and second base.

 In 2017, Abe was able to play in 21 games with the top team while hitting a slash line of .244/.309/.333 on the farm over 85 games.

 In 2018, Abe once again had a limited role playing mostly as a pinch-hitter and defensive replacement in 18 games with the top team while in the fall he started training to play in the outfield.
 His results on the farm were less impactful than the previous season hitting a clip of .212/.296/.318 with 5 homeruns over 82 games.

-2019

 From spring training, Abe was marked for a starting role alongside fellow utility Naomichi Donoue and appeared in the opening day line-up of the 2019 season at second base.
 On the April 5, Abe hit his first homerun since his rookie season against the Tokyo Yakult Swallows.
 Abe was a UZR leader at second base for the Dragons leading the, batting .291 and a .742 OPS.

-2023
+Tohoku Rakuten Golden Eagles

 On November 19, 2022, Abe was traded to the Tohoku Rakuten Golden Eagles in exchange for Hideaki Wakui.

+On September 29, 2025, Abe was non-tendered and became a free agent.

+Chunichi Dragons (second stint)

+On December 5, 2025, the Chunichi Dragons announced the re-signing of Abe.